stalinsanjeev/Lipreading-Audioless/README.md

 tionist Temporal Classification (CTC) loss for the particular video.
 We show that an end-to-end sentence-level lipread- ing solution is attainable by this approach.

+### Please read the project report for more detailed information